Real-time privacy preserving disease diagnosis using ECG signal: Preliminary

-EEG and ECG signals have been used for disease monitoring such as real-time heart disease prediction \cite{iot_2018,realtime}.
-The signals are pre-precessed to eliminate the noise using methods such as discrete wavelet transform (DWT) \cite{signal_2010,signal_2012,signal_2013}.
-In the post-processing phase, dimension reduction is usually applied to project EEG/ECG signals to a low feature space and classification method is then applied for diagnosis \cite{signal_2010,signal_2012,signal_2013,EEG_2018,EEG_2018_1}.
-Details of pre-processing methods have been given in previous literatures and we focus on the post-processing phase.
-Here, we give a brief description of commonly used dimension reduction algorithms, including Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA) and Independent Component Analysis (ICA), which project data to a lower feature space and perform disease prediction in the new space.
+The ECG signals are first pre-processed to eliminate the noise using methods such as discrete wavelet transform (DWT) \cite{signal_2010,signal_2012,signal_2013}.
+In the following post-processing phase, dimension reduction is usually applied to project ECG signals to a low feature space and classification method is then applied for diagnosis \cite{signal_2010,signal_2012,signal_2013,EEG_2018,EEG_2018_1}.